oktadev/okta-angular-graphql-example/README.md

 npm install
 ```

-Start the chat server in one terminal window with `node app.js`, and the chat client in another window.
+Start the GraphQL server in one terminal window with `node app.js`, and the Angular GraphQL client in another window.

 ```shell
 ng serve
 ```

-Open `http://localhost:4200` in your favorite browser and you should be able to log in.
+Open `http://localhost:4200` in your favorite browser and you should be able to log in and query for Star Wars characters.

 ## Links